Classical Drama and Theatre

-What higher accolade for a playwright is there—including a victory at
+What an accolade it is for a playwright to win—far greater than any victory at

-the Dionysia!—than to have his work branded too dangerous to be staged
+the Dionysia!—that his work is branded too dangerous to be staged

 only dream of such censure someday.
 But if Euripides didn't die entirely with

-his death, Greek tragedy for the most part did, shifting the burden of theatrical
+his death, compelling new Greek tragedy for the most part did, shifting the burden of theatrical

 innovation to its younger sibling comedy which rose to the challenge with surprising